 Being armed with more knowledge and doing your research is also a good way to make sure that you don’t make mistakes.
 There are plenty of beneficial insects in your garden that shouldn’t be harmed, and you can even buy some of these by mail order to protect different plants.

 Feed the Birds

-Much is going to depend on what feed you put out and where you put.
-There are ground feeders who love to hop around on the grass as well as those that like the cover of some well-placed bushes to make sure they are protected from predators while they nibble away.
-Some birds prefer small dark Niger seeds while other have a hankering for sunflower husks or even peanuts.
+Much is going to depend on what feed you put out and where you put it.
+There are ground feeders who love to hop around on the grass, as well as those that like the cover of some well-placed bushes to make sure they are protected from predators while they nibble away.
+Some birds prefer small dark Niger seeds while others have a hankering for sunflower husks or even peanuts.

-If you want to attract plenty of wildlife, then you need to provide plenty of areas of cover.
+If you want to attract plenty of wildlife, you need to provide plenty of cover areas.
 Putting some rotting logs in a corner can help cultivate all manner of worms and bugs that birds and other animals can feed on.
-If you want to attract reptiles such as frogs and toads, then building in a pond if you have enough room is also a great idea.
-Most state government websites will include plenty of advice nowadays on how best to attract different and often endangered species to your garden.
+If you want to attract reptiles such as frogs and toads, building in a pond if you have enough room is also a great idea.
+Most state government websites will include plenty of advice on how best to attract different and often endangered species to your garden.

 Wider Benefits of a Wildlife Garden

-Developing your own natural wildlife garden whether you live in the city or out in a town is a great idea and not only benefits the environment but also helps keep the air clean and promote good health.
+Developing your own natural wildlife garden, whether you live in the city or out in a town, is a great idea and benefits the environment and helps keep the air clean and promote good health.

-All this will also give you access to natural pest control, as the birds will eat insects as well as the food you put out and animals such as hedgehogs and frogs will keep the slug population down.
+All this will also give you access to natural pest control, as the birds will eat insects and the food you put out, and animals such as hedgehogs and frogs will keep the slug population down.
 And if you have children, a wild garden can be a brilliant place to learn about animals as well as giving the kids many hours of fun.

 If you have to resist any questions, please contact us!